Creation and the Tree of Life/Guardians of The Way

 We can find these two words all throughout the Torah regarding the priests and Levites and their tabernacle service to the LORD.
 From this a conclusion could be made that Adam and Eve were priests in the garden and they were to serve the Creator in righteousness and they were to protect/observe or be a watchman over the Garden where God had placed them.
 But why?
 What were they really trying to protect or guard?
 Let's dig a little deeper.

 In Genesis 2:8-9 we read that Elohim planted a garden “to the east” in Eden.
 In Hebrew eden means “pleasure”.
-We find that God placed man in the garden and that in the middle or midst (denoting separation) of this garden that there were trees growing and it specifically mentions two: the Tree of Life and the Tree of the Knowledge of Good and Evil.
+We find that God placed man in the garden and that the garden, of course, had many trees growing in it but two are mentioned: The Tree of Life and the Tree of the Knowledge of Good and Evil.
+The Tree of Life is said to have been in the midst, or middle, of the garden.
+It was the focal point of the Garden.
 From scriptures like Ezekiel 28:13-14 it would appear that the Garden of Eden was on a mountain called the mountain of Elohim, the Garden of Eden, and the Garden of Elohim.

 Strikingly this all seems to be set up like a temple to the Most High Elohim.
 The creation story has divisions just like the temple.
 The garden was set-apart from the rest of the earth.
 Notice the similarities: